Reading

 - Damn Right by Janet Lowe – Munger bio, worth reading

-It’s that practical.
-That he wrote The Moral Letters at the end of his life, after decades of honing his skill as a writer, and his will to truth as well.
+That he wrote The Moral Letters at the end of his life, after decades of honing his skill as a writer and maybe learning from some of these experiences.
 That when he finally tried to escape Nero, it was already too late.
-Rumi’s line comes to mind: ‘Yesterday I was clever, so I wanted to change the world.
+Rumi: ‘Yesterday I was clever, so I wanted to change the world.
 Today I am wise, so I am changing myself.’

 - The Man Who Solved the Market – book about Jim Simons.